Back to prior page Go to next page

 Lane Chandler (1899-1972) - his real name was Robert Oakes and he was a cowboy hero in silents and early 1930s westerns ... migrated to supporting roles in westerns, serials and A features ... lots of TV appearances in the 1950s through mid-1960s.

 As the serial progresses, four of the five Rangers are killed off.
-The first to die was George Letz as Jim Clark; then came Hal Taliaferro as Bob Stuart; Lane Chandler as Dick Forrest was the third; and finally, Herman Brix as Bert Rogers ... this left Lee Powell as Ranger Alan King --- the Lone Ranger.
+The first to die was George Letz as Jim Clark; then came Hal Taliaferro as Bob Stuart; Lane Chandler as Dick Forrest was the third; and finally, Herman Brix as Bert Rogers ... that left Lee Powell - as Ranger Alan King - as the Lone Ranger.
 A variety of sources mention that the original shooting script had Lane Chandler, as Ranger Dick Forrest, as the Lone Ranger.

 After the break from Republic Pictures, Powell landed a job in a new trio western group with Art Jarrett and Al St. John that was developed by producer Phil Krasne.
 The initial (and only) film of the series, TRIGGER PALS, was released in 1939 by the financially troubled Grand National Pictures.
 But Grand National, one of many Poverty Row studios in existence at the time, had money problems and would soon fold ... leaving Lee out of work again.
 In the TRIGGER PALS title lobby card below, note that Powell is billed second behind Jarrett ... as LEE (Lone Ranger) POWELL.